Treasurer: Kimberly McCullough

 Any eligible nonprofit organization, with its normal business site within a municipality that has passed the Small Games of Chance Act, can acquire a Small Games of Chance License.

 - A schedule of when your group, club, or organization meets and where.
+A schedule of all officers including all positions.
+Attach a separate sheet of paper if not able to fit all officers in space provided.

 - Documentation indicating the organization has been fulfilling its purpose for one year prior to applying for a license is required.